 - The Warp Zone: Short interview with Steve about his work at Tengen.

 - RETROIST: Did You Know About The Atari 2600 Garfield Game?
-(May 2018): RETROIST celebrates Steve’s Garfield game in their monthly nod to Atari 2600 games that could have been classic but were never released.
+(May 2018): Steve’s Garfield game is celebrated in RETROIST’S monthly nod to unreleased Atari 2600 games that could have been classics.
 Includes a nice writeup and video of some of the levels in the game.

 - SNES Omnibus Spotlight #16: Steve Woita (March 2018)